 #1 You’re not required to play a role in or attend every drama!

-This last year has created more rifts in families than ever before.
+These last few years have created more rifts in families than ever before.
 Between political divides, pandemic stress, and just plain craziness all around, everyone is taking sides against everything.
+And I do mean literally everything.
+I’ve seen people argue just as intensely and viciously over a TV show as they do over politics!
 The worst part?
 Everyone expects you to take their side and throw yourself neck-deep into the drama!

 Guess what?
 You can choose to stay out of it.
 As Cheryl Richardson said, “Just because some people are fueled by drama doesn’t mean you have to attend the performance.”
 Simply say, “I love all of you, and I don’t want to be involved.”
 Repeat it over and over if you have to.
 If someone in your life doesn’t respect that, it’s on them, not you.